PassbirdCo/MetaKeepCodeSamples/nfts/README.md

 npm run createCollectionAndMintToken
 ```

-to Lock and unlock token, you can run the following command on the new terminal.
+After minting a new token, you can `Lock` and `Unlock` token by running the following.

 ```sh
 npm run lockUnlockToken